abhinavdabral/abhinavdabral.github.io/_posts/2024-1-4-wildcard-certificate-benefits.md

 ### Example

 If we request a wildcard certificate that mentions the following - `*.mydomain.com, *.internal.mydomain.com, mydomain.com`, it will be valid for following domains:
   - anything.mydomain.com
   - dashboard.internal.mydomain.com
   - mydomain.com

-At any point if we wish to add a new subdomain, let's say `nextcloud.mydomain.com`, we can just do it and use the exact same certificate that we already have.
+At any point if we wish to add a new subdomain, let's say `nextcloud.mydomain.com`, we can just do it and use the exact same certificate that we already have, without having to regenerate a new one.

 # Why are wildcard certificates important?